strongh/DIRECT-STEM-climate-workshop/README.md

 # DIRECT-STEM climate workshop
 Materials for the DIRECT-STEM climate workshop at UCI

+## Description and goals
+The goal of this workshop is to introduce students to the use of the Python programming language for data analysis, using data related to climate change in the Arctic as a testbed/case-study to illustrate various concepts.
+The Arctic is warming twice as fast as the rest of the globe and its future is uncertain.
+Participants will form teams to address scientific questions of interest using python to process and visualize global climate model data.
+For the first half-day the instructors will walk through an example analysis, simultaneously covering the technical aspects and the scientific background.
+The python toolkit will include numpy, pandas, matplotlib, and jupyter notebooks.
+Most of the workshop time will be devoted to performing data analysis and visualization, with the support of the instructors.
+The workshop will end with each team presenting their findings.

 ## Instructions

 1. If you haven't do so already, download and **install the [Anaconda Scientific Python Distribution version 2.7](https://www.continuum.io/downloads)**.
 If it offers to make itself your default Python distribution, allow it.